myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ## Step 3 — Installing the Desktop Environment

+**Minimal Desktop Environment**:
-In this tutorial, you'll install the lightweight [MATE Desktop Environment](http://mate-desktop.org/). to install a small, core set of packages and then build on top of them by manually adding whatever you need afterward, you can use the `ubuntu-mate-core` *metapackage*.
+In this tutorial, you'll install the lightweight [MATE Desktop Environment](http://mate-desktop.org/).
+We minimize disk space required and ensure that the server only runs services that you actually need by installing a small, core set of packages and then build on top of that base.
+With this as a base, you can install and run any package(s) or application(s) available for Ubuntu/Debian.

 **Add Required Repositories for Desktop Environment**